Selecting a language will automatically trigger the translation of the page content.

 FYI

-Non-profit organisations are subject to specific rates:
+Non-profit organizations shall be subject to specific rates:

-• 10% for income from movable property (bonds, for example)
+• 10% for income from movable property (e.g. bonds)

-• CAHT: titleContent less €10 million
+• CAHT: titleContent less than €10 million

 FYI